 - The theme of the Panel/Mini-Panel is over-represented in current submissions for this year.

 - Similar Panels/Mini-Panels have been presented in recent ACNP meetings.

 - The panel participant composition does not have women, minority and/or early career scientist/clinician representation.

 - Insufficient data and/or statistical analyses.

-Poster abstract submissions will open in early June 2018. *In order to submit a poster abstract, you must first be invited to attend the annual meeting by an ACNP member and have completed your registration.
+Poster abstract submissions are now open. *In order to submit a poster abstract, you must first be invited to attend the annual meeting by an ACNP member and have completed your registration.